Currency substitution: On monetary and exchange rate policies

-On banking systems
+In banking systems

 In an economy with full currency substitution, monetary authorities cannot act as lender of last resort to commercial banks by printing money.
 The alternatives to lending to the bank system may include taxation and issuing government debt.
 The loss of the lender of last resort is considered a cost of full currency substitution.
 This cost depends on the initial level of unofficial currency substitution before moving to a full currency substituted economy.
 This relation is negative because in a heavily currency substituted economy, the central bank already fears difficulties in providing liquidity assurance to the banking system.
 However, literature points out the existence of alternative mechanisms to provide liquidity insurance to banks, such as a scheme by which the international financial community charges an insurance fee in exchange for a commitment to lend to a domestic bank.

 Commercial banks in countries where saving accounts and loans in foreign currency are allowed may face two types of risks: